cleder/fastkml/docs/working_with_kml.rst

-You can also define what you are looking for by specifying additional parameters:
+``find_all`` can also search for arbitrary elements by their attributes, by passing the attribute name and value as keyword arguments:

 .. code-block:: pycon